 Why did you choose the Soc-Org Psych Program at TC?

-While working towards my MS in I/O Psychology, I began to hone in on understanding the issues surrounding diversity, equity, and inclusion in the workplace.
-During my search for PhD programs, the faculty and their research areas aligned the best with what I was interested in.
+While working towards my M.S. in I/O Psychology, I became passionate about issues surrounding multiculturalism and systemic issues surrounding diversity in the workplace.
+TC’s program emphasizes the importance of a systems-level perspective, which served as a perfect frame for the research that I wanted to pursue.
 The importance of social justice within the TC community was also a big factor.

 What are your research interests?
 Have they changed since you started the program?
 If so, in what way?